What Is Knowledge Management and Why Is It So Important?

 - In the Critical Knowledge Transfer book, a survey highlighted that 53% of respondents claimed the knowledge-related costs of losing key employees could reach almost $300,000.
 In another estimate from the same source, 11% believed the costs associated with losing knowledge through employees leaving could be close to $1,000,000, while others said the cost was ‘priceless.’6

-This failure to document and store knowledge results in wasted time, recreated solutions, lost productivity, repeated mistakes and the same questions answered repeatedly.
+This failure to document and store knowledge results in wasted time, lost productivity, repeated mistakes and employee dissatisfaction.
 In comparison, however, effective knowledge management has quantifiable benefits.

 Key Benefits of Effective Knowledge Management